ISSUIUC/ISS-PCB/GITHUB.md

 # **Repositories**

 Repositories are the project folders of Git.
 A remote repository stored in the cloud is cloned to your local machine workspace.
 Next you add any changed files to a staging area.
-Then you save and describe what changes you made.
+Then you save and describe what changes you made to your local repository.
 Finally, you push your changes back to the remote repository to share with others.

 ![Repository Structure](/images/ISS-PCB-Repository-Structure.png)